-- In light of our role as apostles (see Catholics Believe), ask each group to talk about the questions on pages 90-91, citing specific examples. - Invite the groups to share their responses with the large group, Emphasize that the answers to these questions illustrate how we show others what it means to be Christian by what we say and do.
+- Point out the Catholics Believe feature about the word Apostle.
+Summarize, placing particular emphasis on the last two sentences. - In light of our role as apostles (see Catholics Believe), ask each group to talk about the questions on pages 90-91, citing specific examples.
+Invite the groups to share their responses with the class.
+Emphasize that the answers to these questions illustrate how we show others what it means to be Christian by what we say and do.